Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Proposed Framework

 By using the workflow along with the metadata received from the researcher, the verifier can check the correctness of the provided statistic for each SNP.
 Thus, as metadata, the researcher provides (i) the phenotype that is being studied, (ii) the population of the individuals in the GWAS study, (iii) the number of individuals in the case/control groups ($n$), and (iv) the number of SNPs in the study ($m$).
 As part of the metadata, the researcher also provides raw data (i.e., part of the original dataset) for the $k$ most significant SNPs after adding noise to it using the randomized response mechanism to achieve LDP (with parameter $\epsilon$), as discussed in Section~\ref{sec:ldp} along with the $\epsilon$ value.
 We denote this partial noisy dataset as $D_k^{\epsilon}$ and we assume that $k$ is greater than or equal to $l$.
-To preserve the privacy guarantees of LDP, within $D_k^{\epsilon}$, the researcher provides data only for the SNPs that are independent from each-other based on public knowledge (i.e., linkage disequilibrium, LD).\footnote{Linkage disequilibrium is the publicly known pairwise correlations between the SNPs.} \bl{Thus, via LDP, we provide indistinguishability between the original and reported values of the SNPs in $D_k^{\epsilon}$.
-For each SNP in $D_k^{\epsilon}$, the probability of distinguishing between the correct and reported value is bounded by $e^{\epsilon}$.} In case there exist two (or more) SNPs that are highly correlated with each-other in $R^t$, then the researcher provides raw data for only one of them (the verifier can infer the data for the other correlated SNPs by using publicly available LD values between the SNPs).
-Therefore, the main goal of the proposed verification scheme is to validate the correctness of the computed statistics for such independent SNPs.
-Briefly, for each SNP $j$ in $D_k^{\epsilon}$, its original value (e.g., 0) is kept intact with probability $p$ and its value is flipped with probability $q$ (e.g., flipped to 1 or 2 with equal probability), where $p=\frac{e^{\epsilon}}{2+e^{\epsilon}}$ and $q=\frac{1}{2+e^{\epsilon}}$.
+Briefly, for each SNP $j$ in $D_k^{\epsilon}$, its original value (e.g., 0) is kept intact with probability $\textbf{p}$ and its value is flipped with probability $\textbf{q}$ (e.g., flipped to 1 or 2 with equal probability), where $\textbf{p}=\frac{e^{\epsilon}}{2+e^{\epsilon}}$ and $\textbf{q}=\frac{1}{2+e^{\epsilon}}$.
 We opt for randomized response since the total number of potential values for each SNP is 3 and this mechanism provides the best utility for such few number of states~\cite{wang2017locally}.
 Moreover, the randomized response mechanism uses the same set of inputs and outputs without an encoding, which allows the data collector to use perturbed data directly.
+We analyze the privacy guarantees of the proposed framework in Section~\ref{sec:mem_inf}.
 The researcher does not provide the noisy version of the entire dataset since we observe that membership inference attacks become more powerful as more SNPs (even after adding noise) are published, as shown in Section~\ref{sec:eval_mem_inf}.
-Furthermore, in Section~\ref{sec:dataset_partioning}, we discuss creating the partial dataset ($D_k^{\epsilon}$) via sampling to further reduce the privacy risk due to the partial noisy dataset.
+Furthermore, in Appendix~\ref{sec:dataset_partioning}, we discuss creating the partial dataset ($D_k^{\epsilon}$) via sampling to further reduce the privacy risk due to the partial noisy dataset.